 So, whether it’s because you’re de facto doing something pro bono or because someone’s ad hoc method is malum in se, knowing how to understand the language of the law is hugely important.

-A lot of this will go hand in hand with studying the law, but it helps to make a conscious effort to understand how terms are used and to use them correctly yourself.
+A lot of this will go hand in hand with legal career, but it helps to make a conscious effort to understand how terms are used and to use them correctly yourself.

 80 per cent of success is showing up — the other 20 per cent is sticking with it.
 You will undoubtedly face obstacles in your legal career, and the thing that will make you succeed is returning to those obstacles over and over until you overcome them.

 Return to that same paperwork until you make your discovery.
 Chase up that same client until they respond.
 Bulk up that same case with more evidence until you’re certain you can win.

 If you continue to knock at the doors, they will eventually open.
 No-one wants to work with a lawyer who will give up when everyone else does.
 You get those extra clients by going the extra mile.